sroccaserra/object-lua/Readme.txt

 A class-oriented OOP module for Lua

 This is an implementation of a class-oriented Lua module, coded entirely in Lua.
 The object model allows you to override 'new()' (see tests), so you can write classes that behave the way you want.
-While still in design stage, the interface is getting quite stable and I'm in the process of adding Mixin.
+While still in design stage, the interface is getting quite stable and I will add a multiple inheritance mechanism if a user asks me to, or if I need it miself.

-This is an early release, please report bugs & feature requests to the project's [http://sroccaserra.uservoice.com/pages/object_lua UserVoice page].
+This is a beta release, please report bugs & feature requests to the project's [http://sroccaserra.uservoice.com/pages/object_lua UserVoice page].

 === Features ===

         * Class oriented
         * All classes derive from Object
-        * Single inheritance
+        * Single inheritance (will add multiple if someone needs it)
         * All method calls are virtual, the class of the instance determines the bound method
-        * Access to superclass method in overriden methods with a Java-like {{super.method(self)}} method
+        * Access to superclass method in overriden methods with a Java-like {{super.method(self)}}
         * The use of super only grants access to methods, NOT to data members (prevents many evils)
         * Consistent use of {{:}}, always use {{:}} to call any method of any class or instance
         * Object model allows to redefine {{new()}} in any class (see tests)